 ▪︎ Ecodesign Regulation, REACH

-In September, the EU published a document (Ecodesign for Sustainable Products
+In September, the EU issued Ecodesign for Sustainable Products

-Regulation (ESPR): Frequently Asked Questions, FAQ), which is intended to provide affected companies with guidance on the definition of "substance of concern".
+Regulation (ESPR): Frequently Asked Questions, FAQ), a document intended to offer guidance to any companies affected by the definition of “substances of concern.”

-It states that the EU is examining a possible harmonization of the definition in the existing legal documents.
-However, the definition must accurately capture the intended scope of application.
-In fact, the Ecodesign Regulation (ESPR), the Taxonomy Regulation and the Corporate Sustainability Reporting Directive (CSRD) interpret the term "substance of concern" slightly differently.
+The document states that the EU is considering harmonization of the definition in existing legal documents.
+It also notes that the definition must accurately capture the intended scope.
+In fact, the Ecodesign Regulation (ESPR), the Taxonomy Regulation, and the Corporate Sustainability Reporting Directive (CSRD) all interpret the term “substance of concern” slightly differently.

 The ESPR definition

-According to the ESPR, for example, a substance is of concern if it meets one of the following four criteria:
+For example, according to the ESPR, a substance of concern is one that meets any of the following four criteria:

-- if it is already identified as a substance of very high concern under the REACH Regulation.
+- It has already been identified as a substance of very high concern under the REACH regulation.

-- if it falls under the Ordinance on Persistent Organic Pollutants (POP Ordinance)
+- It is covered by the Regulation on Persistent Organic Pollutants (POP Regulation).

-- if it has a negative impact on the reuse and recycling of materials in the product in which it is contained.
+- It negatively affects the reuse and recycling of materials in the article in which it is contained.

 Criticism from the industry

-Criticism from the European Chemical Industry Council, CEFIC, is mainly directed at point four.
-The association is calling for a specific definition for individual product categories.
-Otherwise, there would be a risk that around 12,000 of the 23,000 or so chemicals registered in the EU would suddenly become substances of concern.
+In particular, the European Chemical Industry Council (CEFIC) is critical of the last item.
+The association demands a specific definition for individual product categories.
+Otherwise, it feels a risk would arise for around 12,000 of the approximately 23,000 chemicals registered in the EU suddenly being classified as substances of concern.

 Take care of the legal security of your products in good time.
 If you have any questions about the Ecodesign Regulation and the legal consequences associated with it, please contact us at sales@kft.de.